What is Madeira Recreational Basketball?

 When are tryouts?

 The assessment sessions will be held in early-to-mid October, with specific dates and times to be communicated at the completion of registration.
 There will be two separate nights of tryouts.
 All players choosing a 20-game option at registration are expected to attend both nights of tryouts.
 If players can attend only one night of tryouts, they must communicate this in advance of the tryouts to the Madeira Rec Basketball coordinator (email@example.com).
 If players do not attend either tryout session, they will be unable to be placed on a Select-level team.
-They may be able to place onto a High Rec team without a tryout, but only if there is sufficient room on the team after the selection process is complete.

 How are tryouts conducted?